donanty/Hello-World/README.md

 # Hello-World

 I'm trying to learn a new hobby.
-Sports, war games and endless news of who's gonna be the next president get boring.
+Sports, war games and endless news get boring.
-This is new territory for me, but I'll do my best.
+This is new to me, let's see.